Rugii: Possible continuations

-The continuation of the name
+The 8th century English writer Bede mentioned the "Rugini" in a list of peoples who lived in Germania "from whom the Angles or Saxons, who now inhabit Britain, are known to have derived their origin; for which reason they are still corruptly called "Garmans" by the neighbouring nation of the Britons".
+He listed the Frisians, the Rugini, the Danes, the "Huns" (Pannonian Avars in this period, whose influence stretched north to Slavic-speaking areas in central Europe), the "old Saxons" (antiqui Saxones), and the "Boructuari" who are presumed to be inhabitants of the old lands of the Bructeri, near the Lippe river.
+Whether these Rugini were remnants of the Rugii can only be speculated.
+However, scholars typically associate them with the medieval Slavic people of Rügen, the Rujani (or Rani).

+The Latin word "Rugi" was also used to refer to a people from the region of Pomerania, also apparently the Rujani at Rügen.
+Widukind of Corvey listed the Ru[gi]ani among the Sclavi peoples who lived between the Elbe and Oder rivers.
+Later, Otto of Freising, who also described Odoacer as a Rugian, also used the term when mentioning that in 1135, Holy Roman Emperor Lothair III demanded that the "duke of the Poles" should pay homage to him for the Pomeranians and Rugians (Pomeranis et Rugis).

-The name of the Rugii continued to be used from the 10th century onwards in the same region on the lower Austrian Danube, but this was apparently used to refer to Slavic-speaking people.
+The name of the Rugi continued to be used from the 10th century onwards in the lower Austrian area, but this was apparently also used to refer to Slavic-speaking people.
 The Raffelstetten customs regulations mentions traders who were Slavs from Bavaria (Bawari vel Sclavi istius patrie) who were clearly distinguished from Slavs coming from Bohemia and from the land of the Rugi (Sclavi vero, qui de Rugis vel de Boemannis mercandi).
-This land of the Rugi could have been a reference to the land where the Rugii once lived, or to Russia.
+This land of the Rugi could have been a reference to the land where the Rugii once lived, which lies next to Bohemia, or to Russia.

 Doubt about this is possible because the word Rugi was one of the many variant spellings sometimes used to refer to the Rus' people, who, as traders of slaves did have connections to this market.
 Adalbert of Trier, in his Continuatio Reginonis, referred to a queen of the Rus, as "regina Rugorum" under the year 959.
 Soon after, under 960, 961, 962 and 966 he used the term again to refer the Rus people and a bishop ordained for them.

-There also seem to have been Slavic "Rugi" near Pomerania, perhaps at Rügen.
-Widukind of Corvey listed the Ru[gi]ani among the Sclavi peoples who lived between the Elbe and Oder rivers.
-Later, Otto of Freising, who also described Odoacer as a Rugian, also used the term when mentioning that in 1135, Holy Roman Emperor Lothair III demanded that the "duke of the Poles" should pay homage to him for the Pomeranians and Rugians (Pomeranis et Rugis).